srsinfosystems/Ajit/README.md

 <b>Project description</b>

-Experience seamless data management with TeamOB Cloud DB – a powerful platform that lets you effortlessly create and customize databases on the cloud.
-Store and organize records and files of any kind with ease.
-Our mobile app ensures convenient access, offering a user-friendly interface for your data needs.
-Elevate your workflow with built-in rules for efficient data management.
-Download now and unlock the potential of hassle-free cloud-based database solutions!
+Explore the efficiency of TeamOB Cloud DB, a robust platform designed for effortless cloud-based data management.
+Easily craft and tailor databases to your specifications, simplifying the storage and organization of diverse records and files.
+Enjoy convenient access through our user-friendly mobile app, enhancing your data experience.
+Streamline your workflow with integrated rules for optimal data management.
+Experience the convenience of hassle-free cloud-based database solutions by downloading now and unlocking a new realm of possibilities!

 <b>Front End: React Js  Backend: Python</b>